lubomir-brindza/nautilus-typeahead/README.md

 - I've installed nautilus from your PPA but typeahead does not work, what gives?

-Patched nautilus versions from 43.0 onwards (Ubuntu 22.10 and newer) add a configuration toggle under _Preferences -> Search on type ahead_.
-You need to uncheck this toggle to disable the default search behavior.
+Patched nautilus versions from 43.0 onwards (Ubuntu 22.10 and newer) add a configuration toggle under **Preferences -> Search on type ahead**.
+You need to **disable** this toggle to override the default search behavior.

-The little pop-up text box in the lower right is no more; if you've managed to forget what you entered (or made a typo), your selection will be cleared after 1 second of inactivity.

 ## Known limitations
 - does not work in open/save file dialog
-- does not sort directories before files - will jump to a file named "aa" instead of directory "ab" on pressing "a"